 When the vacancy is due to term expiration, the election shall be held no later than the day of such expiration at a meeting called for that purpose.
 When the vacancy arises as a result of removal by the stockholders, the election may be held on the same day of the meeting authorizing the removal and this fact must be so stated in the agenda and notice of said meeting.
-In all other cases, the election must be held no later than forty-five (45) days from the time the vacancy arose.
+In all other cases, the election must be held no later than forty-five (45) days from the time the vacancy arose, otherwise, a duly justified Request for Extension for a reasonable period of time within which to fill in the vacant Board seat shall be filed with the Securities and Exchange Commission (SEC)-Corporate Governance and Finance Department (CGFD) together with a duly notarized Undertaking and Certification pursuant to the existing rules and procedures of the SEC.
 A director elected to fill a vacancy shall be referred to as replacement director and shall serve only for the unexpired term of the predecessor in office.